arkivanov/MVIKotlin/README.md

 ## What is MVIDroid

 MVIDroid is a framework written 100% in Kotlin which brings MVI pattern to Android.
 It is specially designed and optimized for Android platform, very lightweight and efficient.
+Includes powerful debug tools like logging and time travel.

 ## Base concepts